ischemist/project-procrustes/docs/adapters.md

 from typing import Any
 from retrocast.adapters.base_adapter import BaseAdapter from retrocast.adapters.common import PrecursorMap, build_molecule_from_precursor_map
-from retrocast.schemas import Route, TargetInput from retrocast.exceptions import RetroCastException from retrocast.utils.logging import logger
+from retrocast.models.chem import Route, TargetInput from retrocast.exceptions import RetroCastException from retrocast.utils.logging import logger